-- The WWU advice office provides confidential, short-term support to employees and supervisory staff who are suffering from psychological strain due to conflicts, addictions and health problems.
-If you require help, please contact Sabine.Kolck@uni-muenster.de (tel: +49 251 83-22422). - The [Procrastination Outpatient Clinic](#) of the Faculty of Psychology/Sport and Exercise Sciences (FB 7) offers diagnostics, consultation and therapy to employees and students who suffer from chronic procrastination.
-The therapists are bound to confidentiality so that supervisors and colleagues will not be notified.

-- The Federal Centre for Health Education (BZgA) offers a blog on psychological health during "corona times" ([Link](#)) and has established a freephone advice hotline.
+- The Counselling Service for Staff and Management in Conflict-, Addiction-and Health-related Matters provides confidential, short-term support to employees and supervisory staff.
+If you require help, please contact [Sabine.Kolck@uni-muenster.de](mailto:Sabine.Kolck@uni-muenster.de) (tel: +49 251 83-22422). - The [Procrastination Outpatient Clinic](#) of the Faculty of Psychology/Sport and Exercise Sciences (FB 7) offers diagnostics, consultation and therapy to employees and students who suffer from chronic procrastination.
+The therapists are bound to confidentiality so that supervisors and colleagues will not be notified. - The Federal Centre for Health Education (BZgA) offers a blog on psychological health during "corona times" ([Link](#)) and has established a freephone advice hotline.
 You can reach the BZgA advice hotline from Monday to Thursday, 10 am to 10 pm and Friday to Sunday from 10 am to 6 pm, also on holidays at: 0 800 2322783.